 Nuremberg is a great city to visit with kids, as it has a wide range of activities and attractions that are suitable for children of all ages.
 Some ideas for things to do in Nuremberg with kids include:

-- Take a trip to the Nuremberg Toy Museum: The Nuremberg Toy Museum is a fascinating and educational attraction that is perfect for kids.
-The museum features a wide range of vintage and modern toys, and is sure to delight kids of all ages.
+- Take a trip to the Nuremberg Toy Museum: The Nuremberg Toy Museum is a fascinating and educational attraction perfect for kids.
+The museum features a wide range of vintage and modern toys and will delight kids of all ages.

 - Go on a walking tour of the city: Nuremberg is a beautiful and historic city, and a walking tour is a great way to explore it with kids.
 There are a number of walking tours available, which can be tailored to suit the interests of kids.

 - Visit the Nuremberg Castle: The Nuremberg Castle is a popular attraction for kids, and features a range of exhibits and activities that are sure to keep them entertained.